Requirements When Buying Life Insurance For A Grandparent

 With funeral life insurance, there are three different types of plans.
 Which one your grandparents are eligible for depends on their health.

-To get partial or immediate coverage, you must apply for a plan with health questions.
-Your grandparents don’t have to take an exam, but they must complete a health questionnaire.
+You must apply for a plan with health questions to get partial or immediate coverage.
+Your grandparents won’t have to take an exam but must complete a health questionnaire.

 Truthfully, most seniors can qualify for immediate or partial coverage.

 Remember, final expense policies for seniors are designed to accept many health risks.
-It’s not like life insurance for a grandchild where they need to be in near-perfect health to qualify.
+It’s not like life insurance for a grandchild, who needs to be in near-perfect health to qualify.

-At the end of the day, if you want immediate coverage life insurance for your grandparents, you’ll need to speak with an agent.
+At the end of the day, you’ll need to speak with an agent if you want immediate coverage life insurance for your grandparents.

 Only a licensed insurance agent can determine which life insurance companies will approve your grandparent for no waiting period life insurance coverage.

 If you have a grandparent with pre-existing conditions and want to get them no waiting period coverage, call us at 1-800-644-2926.
-At Choice Mutual, we have over 15 different insurance companies that we can offer your grandparents.
-If your grandparents can get immediate coverage, we’ll find it.
+At Choice Mutual, we have over 15 different insurance companies.
+We’ll do our best to find them a policy with full day-one coverage.

 Best Life Insurance Companies For Grandparents Over 80